Why Fibre Matters After Bariatric Surgery

 2. Supports a Healthy Gut Microbiome

-4. Keeps You Feeling Fuller for Longer
+4. May Help You Feel Fuller for Longer

-5. May Lower Cholesterol and Support Heart Health
+5. May Contribute to Heart Health

 The Challenge: Getting Enough Fibre